Codecademy/docs/content/java/concepts/array-list/terms/removeIf/removeIf.md

   - 'paths/computer-science'
 ---

-The **`.removeIf()`** method removes all the elements of the `ArrayList` that satisfy a given predicate.
-Any error or runtime exception thrown during the iteration or by the predicate is relayed to the caller.
+The **`.removeIf()`** [method](https://www.codecademy.com/resources/docs/java/methods) removes all the elements of an [`ArrayList`](https://www.codecademy.com/resources/docs/java/array-list) that satisfy a given predicate.
+Any [error](https://www.codecademy.com/resources/docs/java/errors) or runtime exception thrown during the [iteration](https://www.codecademy.com/resources/docs/java/iterator) or by the predicate is relayed to the caller.
+If any element is removed, this method returns `true`.
+Otherwise, it returns `false`.

-This method returns True if any elements of the `ArrayList` are removed.

 ## Syntax